French ensigns: Masthead pennant

 There is a tradition that when a ship is on mission off France for more than 5 months, it lengthens its masthead pennant by one metre for each month spent away from the homeland.
-A notable occurrence is the cruiser Georges Leygues which sailed for Dakar on 9 September 1940 and fought with the FNFL, away from German-occupied France, until the Liberation; when it entered Toulon harbour on 13 September 1944, it is said to have flown a 60-metre long masthead pennant.
+A notable occurrence is the cruiser Georges Leygues which sailed for Dakar on 9 September 1940 and fought with the FNFL, away from German-occupied France, until the Liberation; when it entered Toulon harbour on 13 September 1944, it flew a 60-metre long masthead pennant.